paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/image_HI/index.rst.txt

   *list* *of int*, *optional*

   Default number of pixels (wherever npix is requested) in this worker.
 List of integers (width and height) or a single integer for square images.
-Default is 1024.